 From the front riverside entrance you step into a large hall with steps leading down to the semi open plan living areas.
-The sitting room space has two plump sofas and an armchair set under a canopy of beams.
-Add soft lighting and a roaring fire and you have the perfect place to relax after your days explorations.
+The lounge area has two plump sofas and an armchair set under a canopy of beams.
+Add soft lighting and a roaring wood burning stove (guests to provide their own logs) and you have the perfect place to relax after your days explorations.

-Just off the sitting room is the dining area, with French doors opening out onto a little riverside patio.
+Just off the lounge is the conservatory which holds the dining area with riverside views.
 The kitchen is well equipped with marble work tops and opens onto a small but sunny walled garden with the added bonus of a Spa Softub to soak away those aching muscles after a day on the fells.
 Or relax and enjoy an evening view of the night sky.